 What is Rolling Budget?

-The rolling Budget is defined as the budget that is of continuous nature and has to be regularly updated when the period of the budget expires.
-Thus, the rolling budget signifies continuation apprising the existing budget placed by the management and is also regarded as the extension of the existing budget.
+The rolling Budget is defined as a continuous budget that has to be regularly updated when the period of the budget expires.
+Thus, the rolling budget signifies continuation apprising the existing budget placed by the management, and is also regarded as the extension of the existing budget.
 Therefore, it is also classified as a rollover budget.

 Explanation of Rolling Budget

-The rolling budget, also termed the budget rollover, is the continuation of the existing budget in place.
-The rolling budgets generally consist of the targets as placed by the management of the organization.
-The rollover budgets are updated on an annual basis, quarterly basis as well as on a monthly basis.
+It is also termed the rollover, which is the continuation of the existing budget.
+The rolling budgets generally consist of the targets placed by the organization’s management.
+The rollover budgets are updated on an annual basis, quarterly basis, as well as every month.

 Examples of Rolling Budget (With Excel Template)

 Let’s take an example to understand the calculation of the Rolling Budget in a better manner.